Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

 For clarity it is best to place the `main` function at the bottom of the code file, beneath all data and other function definitions.

-## 3.3.2 The print function
+## 3.4 The print function
+We need a way to show us the values of variables: `print` does that for us.
-The `print` function displays any string (enclosed in "") Try out if you can also use '' to envelop strings.
-This `print` function automatically adds a new line.
+The `print` function displays any string (enclosed in "", try out if you can also use '' to envelop strings). `print` can also be used to print a series of elements, joined by spaces (see the last line in the following example).

+The `print` function automatically adds a new line.
 So if you just want a newline, use `print()`.
-This function can also be used to print a series of elements, joined by spaces (see the last line in the following example).
-`print()` takes sep and end keyword arguments.
+`print` takes sep and end keyword arguments.
 This means that you can write:

 ```
 print("Hello", "Mojo", sep=", ", end="!!!\n") # prints Hello, Mojo!!!
 ```